patrikstaaf/todo-php/README.md

 Add user emails to list.
 On list page, choose between my lists and shared lists.
 Share table in db, list_id and user_id.
 ID of user that list should be shared to.

+TODO:
+If user has list shared to them, they can not mark task in that list as complete.
+They can not see list and therefore not submit the form.